 We believe our relationship-based volunteer services are ideal as they provide more benefit for both the senior and the volunteer.
-The relationship that is formed between people can provide the warmth, human contact, and companionship that older people need to maintain a high quality of life.
+The relationship that is formed between people can provide the warmth, human contact, and companionship that we all need to maintain a high quality of life.
 And, our volunteers get the chance to make a long-lasting impact in the life of a senior in Douglas County, it’s a win-win for everyone!
-From basic help at home, to getting from point A to point B, the Neighbor Network program at Aging Resources truly is valuable resource for older adults.

 One of the most common challenges among aging people in Douglas County is knowing where to look for help.
 This could be help with finding a specific kind of home care, help locating a good dentist, or help with information about employment opportunities.